DV

 What is the difference between QQQ and VOO?

-QQQ (Invesco QQQ Trust) tracks Nasdaq-100 Index with a growth strategy, while VOO (Vanguard S&P 500 ETF) tracks S&P 500 Index with a large cap approach.
+QQQ (Invesco QQQ Trust) tracks Nasdaq-100 Index with a growth approach, while VOO (Vanguard S&P 500 ETF) tracks S&P 500 Index with a large cap approach.
 They are issued by Invesco and Vanguard respectively.

 Can I hold both QQQ and VOO?